dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 :boom: If it is not obvious, the following deployments put in order to support other deployments.
 Do not attempt to deploy ADDS if you did not complete prior steps.

+:mega: All deployments have been tested for deployment with Subscription Contributor RBAC.
+Lower level RBAC was not used for any of the deployments.
+Lower level RBAC would require RBAC specific testing.

+:mega: All deployments have been tested in US West 2 and US South Central only.

 1. [Deploy Azure Key Vaults](DeployAzureKeyVaults.md)